romanshved/example_repo1/readme.txt

     protocol  = "tcp"

     # Please restrict your ingress to only necessary IPs and ports.
-    # Opening to 0.0.0.0/0 can lead to security vulnerabilities.
+    # Opeining to 0.0.0.0/0 can lead to security vulnerabilities.
     cidr_blocks = ["0.0.0.0/0"] # add a CIDR block here
   }